ShingZhanho/HKOSharp/docs/LibHKOSharp_Weather_GetLocalWeatherForecast.md

 [LocalWeatherForecast]()

 An object that contains the extracted JSON information from HKO API.
+If failed, null is returned.

 ### Remarks